In France They Kiss on Main Street

 "In France They Kiss on Main Street" is a song by Canadian singer-songwriter Joni Mitchell from the album The Hissing of Summer Lawns.
 It was released as a single in 1976 and reached number 66 on the Billboard Hot 100.
-The song tells a story of coming of age in the 1950s.
+Despite the title referring to kissing in France, the song actually tells a story of young romance and coming of age in the 1950s in North America.

 It features David Crosby, Graham Nash, and James Taylor on backing vocals, and Jeff "Skunk" Baxter on guitar.
 Cash Box said that "Joni Mitchell has distilled the essence of romance and spread it liberally through the grooves of this single."
 Record World called it "an exquisitely textured tune" that has "all the grace and vocal finesse that contributed to the widespread success of 'Free Man.'"
 The song is played in DAEGAD tuning with a capo on the second fret.
 An animated music video for the song was created, played on The Old Grey Whistle Test.

 Personnel

 Personnel taken from Joni Mitchell's website.